-Presiding Officer and presides over the meeting.

-- 3. If both the Mayor and the President of the Council are absent from the meeting, the following procedure must be utilized to determine the Presiding Officer for the meeting:2 - a.
-The City Recorder, or designee, must call the Council to order and call the roll of the members of Council. - b.
+- 1. The Mayor is the Presiding Officer and presides over all meetings.5 - 2.
+In the Mayor's absence the President of the Council, as Mayor Pro-Tem, serves as the Presiding Officer and presides over the meeting.6 - 3.
+If both the Mayor and the President of the Council are absent from the meeting, the following procedure may be utilized to determine the Presiding Officer for the meeting:7 - a.
+Any member of Council present at a meeting may call the Council to order. - b.
 Those members of Council present must elect a temporary Presiding Officer, as Mayor Pro Tem, for the meeting.
-A Councilor must receive the majority vote of the incumbent members on the Council to become the Presiding Officer for the meeting.3 - 4.
+A Councilor must receive the majority vote of the incumbent members on the Council to become the Presiding Officer for the meeting. - 4.
 Should either the Mayor or the President of the Council arrive at the meeting after it begins, the temporary Presiding Officer must relinquish control of the meeting immediately upon the conclusion of the item presently being discussed.